noir-lang/noir/docs/docs/noir/standard_library/meta/module.md

 ---
-title: Module Methods
+title: Module
 ---

-This module contains methods on the built-in `Module` type which represents a module in the source program.
+`std::meta::module` contains methods on the built-in `Module` type which represents a module in the source program.
 Note that this type represents a module generally, it isn't limited to only `mod my_submodule { ... }` declarations in the source program.